zinchse/star-ensembling/README.md

 +-- tables/
 |   +-- BOSTON/ (tables of results for BOSTON HOUSE PRICING)
 |   +-- FMNIST/ (tables of results for FASHION MNIST)
+|   +-- MSD/ (tables of results for MILLION SONG DATASET)
-+-- notebooks (jupyter notebooks used to generate tables)
++-- notebooks (jupyter notebooks used to generate tables and their short description in the file description.md)
 ```

 ## Best Results